Guide to Bar Management →

 Fact #2: Achieving a successful pour cost is almost impossible without pricing your drinks appropriately.

-When pricing your drink menu to achieve a target pour cost, there are two critical considerations to keep in mind.
+When pricing your drink menu as a whole, there are two additional considerations to keep in mind.
 As an example, we’ll use our own hypothetical bar.

 BevSpot Bar: - $100,000 in monthly beverage sales - 50% spirits, 25% beer, 25% wine - 20% target pour cost

 Always Think About Variance

 First, we need to remember that variance (lost product or shrinkage) directly increases our pour costs.
 Any lost product, although not directly affecting sales, does factor into usage and therefore, pour cost.
 Since industry shrinkage hovers around 20%, we’ll want to factor this anticipated shrinkage into our pricing to ensure you have a cushion.